 The UNESCO-listed Daintree Rainforest is believed to be one of the three oldest in the world!
 With unique plants and animals found nowhere else, this rainforest is a must-see when you are in tropical far north Queensland.

 In today’s post, I will show you some of the best stops and activities that you should do when traveling to and when staying in the rainforest.
 From snorkelling at the Great Barrier Reef to amazing viewing points and incredible desolated beaches.
-I will also provide handy information about Daintree Rainforest.
+I have also provided handy information about Daintree Rainforest.

 ABOUT THE DAINTREE RAINFOREST

 The Daintree Rainforest is exceptional in many ways, for example, it is one of the oldest continuous living tropical rainforests in the world, with it being over a hundred million years old.
 Incredible!

 Added to the World Heritage List in 1988, this forest is home to the largest range of plant and animal species that are rare, or threatened, anywhere in the world.